CristobalM/NonPositionalInvertedIndex/README.md

 * Sort terms by revelance order
 * Parametrize the relevance metric
 * Group terms by significance
-* Compare with the non-succinct analogous structure
+* Compare to the non-succinct analogous structure